Connic

 Full applicability.
 Transparency obligations, deployer obligations, and most other requirements take effect.

-If you are deploying AI agents today, the transparency and deployer obligations that take effect in August 2026 are less than four months away.
+If you're deploying AI agents today, the transparency and deployer obligations that take effect on August 2, 2026 are months away.
 Waiting until the deadline to start thinking about compliance is not a strategy.

 What This Means for AI Agents Specifically

-AI agents are not a carve-out.
-The EU AI Act applies to any "AI system" — defined broadly as software that can generate outputs such as predictions, recommendations, decisions, or content.
-Your AI agents fit this definition.
-If they serve EU users, you are a deployer under the Act, and you carry specific obligations under Article 26.
+AI agents aren't a carve-out.
+The EU AI Act applies to any "AI system," defined broadly as software that can generate outputs such as predictions, recommendations, decisions, or content.
+Your AI agents fit that definition.
+If they serve EU users, you're a deployer under the Act, and you carry specific obligations under Article 26.

 Human Oversight